Sairyss/domain-driven-hexagon/README.md

 # General recommendations on architectures, best practices, design patterns and principles

 Different projects most likely will have different requirements.
 Some principles/patterns in such projects can be implemented in a simplified form, some can be skipped.
-Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't overengineer.
+Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't over-engineer.

 Sometimes complex architecture and principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) can be incompatible with [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 A good programmer should be pragmatic and has to be able to combine his skills and knowledge with a common sense to choose the best solution for the problem.

 > You need some experience with object-oriented software development in real world projects before they are of any use to you.
 Furthermore, they don’t tell you when you have found a good solution and when you went too far.
 Going too far means that you are outside the “scope” of a principle and the expected advantages don’t appear.
 > Principles, Heuristics, ‘laws of engineering’ are like hint signs, they are helpful when you know where they are pointing to and you know when you have gone too far.
-Applying them requires experience, that is trying things out, failing, analysing, talking to people, failing again, fixing, learning and failing some more.
+Applying them requires experience, that is trying things out, failing, analyzing, talking to people, failing again, fixing, learning and failing some more.
 There is no short cut as far as I know.

 **Before implementing any pattern always analyze if benefit given by using it worth extra code complexity**.

 > Effective design argues that we need to know the price of a pattern is worth paying - that's its own skill.

+Don't blindly follow practices, patterns and architectures just because books and articles say so.
+Sometimes rewriting a software from scratch is the best solution, and all your efforts to fit in all the patterns and architectural styles you know into the project will be a waste of time.
+Try to evaluate the cost and benefit of every pattern you implement and avoid over-engineering.
+Remember that architectures, patterns and principles are your tools that may be useful in certain situations, not dogmas that you have to follow blindly.

 However, remember: